Nikola9827/B-tree-Implementation/README.md

 # B-tree Implementation

+A C++ implementation of a parameterized B-tree supporting dynamic data storage and retrieval.

+### Features
-A parameterized B-tree implemented in C++ supporting efficient search, insertion, and deletion.
+- Implemented a fully parameterized B-tree supporting efficient search, insertion, and deletion operations for dynamic datasets.

-## Features

-- Implements a B-tree of variable order, handling node splitting and rebalancing to maintain efficiency.
-- Supports dynamic insertions, deletions, and key redistribution in both leaf and internal nodes.
+- Managed node splitting, key redistribution, and tree rebalancing for both leaf and internal nodes to maintain optimal performance.
-- Uses custom node structures with parent pointers and dynamic management of keys and children.
+- Designed custom node structures with parent pointers and dynamic key/child arrays for flexible memory management.
-- Includes analysis of operation correctness and complexity relative to tree height and order.
+- Analyzed and verified the correctness of operations, and evaluated time and space complexity relative to B-tree order and height.

+### Usage
+Compile and run the project using a C++ compiler.
+Modify the `main.cpp` to test different scenarios or integrate with other projects.